 You will be notified of your roommate over the summer before you come to school in August in after you complete the housing questionnaire.
 You will have a chance to connect with them via social media and email before school starts.
+Incoming first year students in Fall 2022 will have the option to be in single housing, for more details contact your admissions counselor.

 Yes!
 Even after classes start there is a drop/add period where students can adjust their class schedules.
 However, it’s best not to make too many adjustments because classes can fill to capacity.